ELIGIBILITY

 The NTLFPE is a method for assisting and supporting faculty members to maintain vigorous contributions to teaching throughout their careers.
 A substantive discussion of the faculty members’ readiness for promotion, where applicable, must accompany the review.
 See also the College’s “Guidelines for Promotion in the Non-Tenure-Line Faculty Ranks” at https://www.ems.psu.edu/resources-faculty-and-staff under ‘Faculty Promotion (and/or Tenure).’

-Following a phase-in period (outlined on page five), the five-year interval will begin on January 1 after the year of hire or January 1 of the year after the most recent promotion decision, whichever is most recent (exceptions to this schedule for individual faculty members require approval by the Dean).
+Following a phase-in period (outlined on page five), the five-year clock will start on January 1 after the year of hire or January 1 of the year after the most recent promotion decision, whichever is most recent (exceptions to this schedule for individual faculty members require approval by the Dean).
 Faculty members will be advised of their five-year timeline in early January which is one year in advance of the evaluation, so they can seek out information and resources from the Dutton and/or Schreyer Institutes if they wish.
 The five-year reviews must involve a meeting with the supervising administrator and, if requested by the faculty member, the Dean.

 PROCEDURE GOVERNING THE EVALUATION

-The NTLFPE process is intended to provide an opportunity to review and acknowledge past achievements in teaching, and particularly to provide an opportunity for planning future activities.
+- The NTLFPE process is intended to provide an opportunity to review and acknowledge past achievements in teaching, and particularly to provide an opportunity for planning future activities.
 To help achieve these objectives, the EMS faculty member will be notified one year in advance (in early January) of the deadline for submission of materials (and their sub-unit head will be copied on this notification).
-Then early the following November, the Dean’s Office will send a letter to the faculty member (copying the supervising administrator and the sub-unit head) requesting the submission of the following to their supervising administrator.
+Then early the following November, the Dean’s Office will send a letter to the faculty member (copying the supervising administrator and the sub-unit head) requesting the submission of a packet of documents to their supervising administrator.
+A one-page document that (i) discusses current challenges and opportunities in the faculty member’s job responsibilities and (ii) summarizes key achievements over the last five years that provide building blocks to address these challenges and opportunities.
+Discussion of accomplishments should be restricted to the past five years.

 - A one-page document that (i) describes objectives in teaching for the next year, (ii) details planned activities to achieve these objectives, and (iii) specifies milestones that can be used to assess progress.

 - At least one evaluation by a peer of a course taught within the review period.
 This course will be selected in agreement with the NTL faculty member and their supervisor.
-This review is to be completed in accordance with the College’s Peer Teaching Evaluations’ guidelines found at PeerTeachingEvaluations_EMSGuidelinesFinal2.4.25-ACC.docx
+This review is to be completed in accordance with the College’s Peer Teaching Evaluations’ guidelines

 Once the packet is assembled, the supervising administrator will meet with the faculty member to review the packet and provide them with the opportunity to formally respond and/or update the packet.
-The finalized packet should be submitted to the supervising administrator on or before January 15.

-The NTLFPE Committee’s statement should reflect both the consensus and the breadth of opinion within the committee.
-The written comments of the NTLFPE committee should focus on accomplishment and future goals in teaching, in accordance with college expectations.
+If applicable, the external evaluator will review the materials and prepare a written summary and assessment focusing on accomplishments and future goals in teaching, in accordance with college expectations.
 The evaluation should include a realistic appraisal of the candidate’s ability to achieve the proposed goals.
-The NTLFPE Committee can include recommendations for action in support of a faculty member’s career goals.
-The file and accompanying letter will be forwarded to the supervising administrator with a copy to the Dean.
+The letter will be forwarded to the supervising administrator for inclusion in the packet that will be forwarded to the Dean.

 CONCLUDING THE EVALUATION

-The supervising administrator will conclude the evaluation by meeting with the faculty member and discussing the written evaluations.
-A copy of the written evaluations from the College NTLFPE Committee and the supervising administrator will be provided to the faculty member at the conclusion of the evaluation.
+The supervising administrator will conclude the evaluation by meeting with the faculty member and discussing the written evaluation(s).
+A copy of the written evaluation from the external evaluator (if applicable) and the supervising administrator will be provided to the faculty member at the conclusion of the evaluation for them to keep for their records.

 The supervising administrator will reserve time to meet with each faculty member to discuss the review.
 If requested by the faculty member or the Dean, a meeting will be arranged with the faculty member and the Dean to discuss the evaluation.
-A summary of the meeting with the Dean will be shared, in writing, with the faculty member’s supervising administrator.
+A summary of the meeting with the Dean will be shared, in writing, with the faculty members’ supervising administrator.

 If the faculty member disagrees with the evaluation, they have the opportunity to provide a written response to the review to the Dean.
 This response will be included in the final document.